-In fiscal year 2007, the Authority completed nine financings for eight institutions.
-The total principal amount of \$137,260,000 compared to the previous year's total of \$93,460,000.
-Taking into account regularly scheduled repayments and the refunding of certain prior Authority bonds usually in order to take advantage of lower interest rates, the total principal outstanding for Authority-issued debt stands at approximately \$719,852,000 as of the end of the fiscal year.
-During the 2007 session, the State Legislature granted the Authority an increase in the limit on outstanding debt from \$800 million to \$950 million.
+In fiscal year 2008, the Authority completed financings for five institutions.
+The total principal amount of \$101,130,000 is slightly less than the previous year's total of \$137,260,000.
+Taking into account regularly scheduled repayments and the refunding of certain prior Authority bonds usually in order to take advantage of lower interest rates, the total principal outstanding for Authority-issued debt stands at \$751,006,098 as of the end of the fiscal year.
+The current statutory limit on outstanding debt is \$950 million.

-During the fiscal year, Governor Pawlenty reappointed Kathryn Balstad Brewer and Gary D. Benson to serve another four-year term and appointed Janet Withoff to fill a vacancy to complete a term.
+During the fiscal year, Governor Pawlenty reappointed Mary Ives and Ray VinZant, Jr. to serve another four-year term.

 Annual bonding volume will continue to fluctuate with market conditions and institutional needs.
 Since 1971, the Authority has remained a constant source of financing to Minnesota's nonprofit colleges and universities.
-Through the combined efforts of the Authority members, staff and advisors, the Authority will continue to provide requested services in an efficient and costeffective manner.
+Through the combined efforts of the Authority members, staff and advisors, the Authority will continue to provide requested services in an efficient and cost-effective manner.